-Methods of study
+Methods of Study

-For evaluating impact of these Contract Farming schemes on yield, income, and profitability of tea per unit area, cost and return analysis were utilized.
+For evaluating the impact of these Contract Farming schemes on yield, income, and profitability of tea per unit area, cost and return analysis was utilized.
 Furthermore, the study compared the yield, income, and profitability of smallholder tea farmers from the year 2016 to 2019.